Skip to main content

 From Console

-4. Click Instance Name to see details, then click on Configuration tab.
+4. Click the instance name to see details, then click the Configuration tab.

-5. Under Configuration Details section, In Storage pane search for the Encryption Enabled Status.
+5. Under the Configuration Details section, in the Storage pane, find the Encryption Enabled status.

 ... see more